 The temple received imperial patronage and grew out from its centre in an organic way.
 A transition occurred as the complex expanded from a formal centre to semiformal and informal precincts.
 The central north-south walkway is most formal with wide paths to accommodate processions and ceremonies, while to the side are sub-temples with gates.
 As you walk through one of these gates you immediately come upon a less formal world with narrow paths, turns and walkways.
 The temple site contains a number of notable gardens including Daisen-in, Zuiho-in and Ryogen-in.
-(Overnight Kyoto) B
+(Overnight Kyoto)

-Day 10: Friday 15 November, Kyoto
+Day 10: Friday 14 November, Kyoto

 - Enko-ji

 - Shisen-do

-- Lunch at Itozakura restaurant, Grand Prince Hotel

 - Renge-ji

+- Dinner at a traditional Izakaya restaurant